StevenClontz/clontz.org/_posts/2016-05-25-infinite-blue-eyes.md

 The easy case is when there is only one islander with blue eyes.
 She reads the message, looks around, and sees no one else with blue eyes.
 Therefore, she correctly deduces she must be the islander with blue eyes.
-So, at noon on Day 1, she's dead as a doornail.
+So, at midnight on Day 1, she's dead as a doornail.

 What about the rest of them?
 Well, suppose you are another islander.
 You